An article by Kim Rosenthal, MD.

 So, what’s ADHD?

 ADHD is a disorder of the brain.
 When comparing the brain of someone with the illness versus without, you can find changes in anatomy and activity.
-These differences affect the parts of the brain that control attention, judgment, patience, mental gymnastics (when you can juggle things in your mind), ability to respond or NOT respond to stimuli, and inhibition (when you can think about consequences and stop yourself from doing something).
+These differences affect the parts of the brain that control attention, judgment, patience, mental gymnastics (juggling information in your mind), ability to respond or NOT respond to stimuli, and inhibition (avoiding impulsivity).

 There are two subtypes, although it’s possible to have both.
 Here’s a breakdown: